HarmanRzgar/Theory-of-Computation/README.md

 # Theory-of-Computation

 Hello there!
 This repo was made for ToC examples for learning Automatons and Algorithms.
+Particularly in Java.